-On Glassdoor, a site where employees can post reviews of their employer, someone wrote on one of the biggest companies in the industry:
+On Glassdoor, a site where employees can post reviews of their employer, someone wrote on a page for one of the biggest companies in the industry:

 “They lie to clients that their documents will be handled internally, while all are sent to unverified translators in other countries.
 Anyone can work for [redacted] if they have a computer and pass an easy 300 word test.”